GazzaJ/CI-MS4-RefereE-pay/README.md

 Additional interactive anchor links are provided throughout to provide users with multiple ways of navigating around the app to achieve tasks or navigate back to where they had come from.

 ##### Content Requirements
 Much of the content in this app revolves around the Matches Model, which contains lists of Venues, Clubs, Teams, Match Officials and Games I have uploaded through fixture files.
-Additional data has subsequently been added using the app's CRUD functionality
+Additional data has subsequently been added using the app's CRUD functionality.
+Club and Team information has come from the [Cheltenham Youth Football League](https://www.cheltenhamyouthleague.co.uk/) website.
+The images used have been taken from Pixabay, while other graphics were copied from the nounproject website.

-I have deliberately included just enough content for this app to function as defined in the Scope, and no more.
+I have attempted to maintain a consistant design and theme for each of the apps pages and have deliberately included just enough content for this app to function as defined in the Scope, and no more.
 This has been a conscious decision to prevent unnecessary scope creep.

 ___